 The Penalties for Canceling an Insurance Policy

-Sometimes it will actually save you more money to cancel your policy mid-term and pay the penalty, to change to a new insurance company if the price is significantly less.
-Before you allow the threat of additional cost to alter your decisions, here are some factors for you to consider if you are worried about the cost of an insurance penalty for canceling your insurance.
+Sometimes it will save you more money to cancel your policy mid-term and pay the penalty to change to a new insurance company if the price is significantly less with your new company.
+Also note, the longer a policy has been in force the smaller the penalty is to cancel.

 Canceling Your Insurance Policy Before Renewal

 Here is a checklist of items that will help you make the best decision for your circumstances.

 - Ask for the specific cost of the "penalty."
 You may be surprised how many representatives are citing a penalty and haven't even calculated the penalty rate.
 You might be talking about a $20 penalty or a $500 penalty.
 This makes a huge difference in your decision.